Create data sources

 ]

-}Existing account: Use the following command to add the NineData IP allowlist and grant the corresponding role permissions to an existing account.
+}Existing account: Use the following command to add the NineData service IP address to an existing account and grant the required role permissions.

 db.updateUser(